rks101/webapps/README.md

 # webapps
-This repository is a compilation of useful information related to Web applications or Web development
+This repository is a compilation of useful information related to Web applications or Web development.

 * [webapps](#webapps)
     * [Know Elements](#know-elements)